otahontas/dev-help/README.md

 # Dev-help

-Dev-help is a peer-to-peer coding tutoring platform.
+Currently not in development.
+At some point, this may be peer-to-peer coding tutoring platform.

 ## Stack
 - Frontend: Vue with Tailwind CSS